raspberrypilearning/scratch-cat-goes-skiing/en/step_5.md

 ## Adding an obstacle

-Obstacles to avoid will make your game more challenging and give a sense of movement as they appear at bottom of the screen and travel up.
+Having obstacles to avoid will make your game more challenging, and they will create a sense of movement as they appear at bottom of the screen and travel upwards.

 ![obstacle](images/skier_obstacle_moving.gif)

-+ Add in a new sprite for an obstacle (anything you think might be found on a ski slope).
++ Choose a sprite from the library that will serve as an obstacle — it can be anything you think might be found on a ski slope.
+Add this new sprite.

 [[[generic-scratch-sprite-from-library]]]

-+ You now need to add the code to make the obstacle:
++ You now need to add code to the sprite to make it move:

-    1. `go to`{:class="blockmotion"} the bottom of the slope and `show`{:class="blocklooks"}
+    1. `Go to`{:class="blockmotion"} the bottom of the slope and `show`{:class="blocklooks"}
-    1. `glide`{:class="blockmotion"} up the screen
+    1. `Glide`{:class="blockmotion"} up the screen
-    1. `hide`{:class="blocklooks"} when it reaches the top
+    1. `Hide`{:class="blocklooks"} when it reaches the top
-    1. `wait for 1 second`{:class="blockcontrol"} and then repeat
+    1. `Wait for 1 second`{:class="blockcontrol"} and then repeat

 ```blocks
     when green flag clicked